 - Acquiring practical life skills

-Through its intramural Epidemiology Branch of the Division of Epidemiology, Statistics and Prevention Research, the NICHD is active in the assessment of developmental screening algorithms for ASD and other conditions.
+Through its intramural Epidemiology Branch of the Division of Intramural Population Health Research, the NICHD is active in the assessment of developmental screening algorithms for ASD and other conditions.
 The branch also conducts research on epidemiologic methods that can be used in the study of autism and other disorders.
 In addition, the branch has been involved in evaluating the effects of autism therapies.

 The Section on Molecular Dysmorphology in the intramural Program in Developmental Endocrinology and Genetics has an ongoing project examining whether cholesterol levels in children with autism correlate with behavior and whether cholesterol supplementation can improve the behavioral symptoms of this disorder.
 This project is part of the section's overall research into human and mouse syndromes caused by inborn errors of cholesterol synthesis.

 The Laboratory of Clinical and Developmental Genomics has conducted research to better understand the underlying mechanisms of ASDs.
 These researchers attempted to identify key regulatory genes in ASDs, focusing on DNA copy number variation (CNV).
 CNVs identify small deletions and duplications of chromosomes.
 Such genetic alterations could be transmitted through inherited (paternal or maternal) or non-inherited mechanisms.